DevSuzzy/ONLINE-BOOK-STORE/README.md

 The technology stack utilized in this project includes:
 * Java with Spring Boot framework for API development
-* Relational database (PostgresSQL) for data storage
+* Relational database (PostgreSQL) for data storage
 * JPA for database interactions *JSON Web Tokens (JWT) for authentication
 * Spring Security for access control